pro-grid/pro-grid/README.md

  - _3D Implementation_ - Each cube is represented by a 16x16x16 space and has lighting/rendering effects.
 Videos can be produced of renders from multiple perspective angles.
  - _N_ - ability to change number of colors and specific colors to mix things up

-Installation Guide
+Building The Project
 ---
+### General Dependencies
+This project requires the [Node.js](http://nodejs.org/) runtime as well as [Ruby](https://www.ruby-lang.org/en/).
+Given those dependencies are met, this project assumes you have Compass, Grunt, and Bower installed globally on your computer.
 ### Mac
-This project assumes you have Compass, Grunt, and Bower installed globally on your computer.
-If you do not have these things, you may run:
+To install Compass, Grunt, and Bower you may run:
 ```bash
 gem install compass
 npm -g install grunt-cli bower